Curve and Plaid join forces to bring Open Banking to UK customers12 Dec 2020

 Curve is a banking platform consolidating multiple cards and accounts into one smart card and app.
 The unique Curve card allows customers to supercharge their legacy banks to the 21st century without leaving their bank or topping-up.
 Curve is live in 31 markets across the European Economic Area (EEA).

-Curve offers a host of benefits to its customers, who get notifications and categorisation of spend; the capacity to earn instant 1% cashback at the likes of Amazon, John Lewis, Deliveroo, Uber, Netflix, ASOS and Tesco, and Go Back in Time enables customers to swap spend to a different card in the app for up to 90 days after the purchase was made.
+Curve offers a host of benefits to its customers, who get notifications and categorisation of spend and Go Back in Time enables customers to swap spend to a different card in the app for up to 30 days after the purchase was made.

 Curve currently supports Mastercard® and Visa only.
 The Curve Card and E-money is issued by Curve OS Limited authorised in the UK by the Financial Conduct Authority to issue electronic money (firm reference number 900926).